downplay/downright/README.md

 ### Next version

 - Fixed buggy enter/leave timer on submenu due to timeout not being stored
-- Can now return a Promise from submenu builder callbacks to load menus asynchronously
+- Can now return a Promise from submenu builder callbacks to load menus asynchronously.
+Added an example for this on the Submenus example page.

 ### 0.5.0